maurovanetti/inkfungus-template/README.md

 ```
 From now on, we get one minute every time we have to choose something. # timer 60
 ```

+The ***Hidden Option Prefix*** parameter defines the prefix used to mark hidden options, i.e. options that are not to be shown in the `MenuDialog`.
+Changing this to any character or sequence of characters used in Ink's syntax would break the Gateway, so please be careful.

+The ***Enable Save And Load System*** parameter enables the system to save and load the story state.
+Many projects don't need the save/load system and can safely disable it for performance reasons, particulary to prevent frequent access to the local disk.
+This option is checked by default.
+Furthermore, if you have localization in your project, your choice will be overriden to always be enabled; the reason for this is that when you switch language, your latest autosaved state is restored.

 ## Save and load